aau-claaudia/hpc/docs/ai-lab/additional-guides/multiple-gpus-with-pytorch.md

 #SBATCH --time=02:00:00
 #SBATCH --output=ddp_training.out

-# Number of GPUs to allocate (adjust this value as needed)
+# Number of GPUs to allocate (adjust this value as needed, maximum 4 GPUs per job)
 num_gpus=4

 # Set the number of tasks and GPUs accordingly